Last modified June 26, 2026

 }

-The agent uses the active context you set in Step 2, so no endpoint flag is needed here.
-The first time Copilot connects, if you haven’t authenticated yet, the agent exposes a single tool called authenticate_muster.
-Copilot calls this tool automatically, which opens your browser for SSO login.
+The first time your editor connects through the bridge, if you haven’t authenticated yet, the agent exposes a single tool called authenticate_muster.
+Your assistant calls it automatically, which opens your browser for SSO login.
 After authentication succeeds, the full set of Kubernetes tools becomes available—no restart needed.

 What you can ask